iVishalr/SWIFT/README.md

   --forward_chop      Use forward_chop for performing inference on devices with less memory.
   --summary           Print summary table for model.
 ```

+## Citation

+If you find our work useful in your works, please use the below citation.
+Thank You!

+    @InProceedings{ramesha2023towards,
+        author    = {Vishal Ramesha and Abhishek Aditya BS and Yashas Kadambi and T Vijay Prashant and Shylaja S S},
+        title     = {Towards Faster and Efficient Lightweight Image Super Resolution using Swin Transformers and Fourier Convolutions},
+        booktitle = {Proceedings of the IEEE/CVF Conference on Computer Vision and Pattern Recognition},
+        date      = {2023}
+    }

 ## License